 The fostering process

-We'll request for you to learn more about what fostering involves.
-You will be able to decide which groups of children you wish to be considered to foster, for example their age, gender, sibling groups or children with disabilities and if you want to do short or long term fostering.
-During this stage, we'll expect you to attend a three day preparation training course for three days over two weeks.
+We'll request for you to be approved for children aged between 0-17 years.
+However, please let us know if you have a preference to be considered for certain groups of children; for example their age, gender or siblings and if you want to do short or long-term fostering.
+During this stage, we'll expect you to attend a preparation training course for three days over two weeks.

-Page last updated: 31 August 2017
+Page last updated: 09 May 2019